ketanch/IITKBucks/IITKBucks-Assignments/Assignment 3/README.md

 # TASK 3
-This program takes details of a transaction and returns the transaction ID.
+This program(ass3.py) takes details of a transaction and returns the transaction ID.
 Run the code using:
 >python ass3.py